 "A fascinating book, and insightful discussion of how Broken Ireland is represented in texts written during the Celtic Tiger and after the crash of 2008.
-The points of comparison are sharp, and range of the novels and styles are to be commended."—Deirdre Flynn, Mary Immaculate College
+The points of comparison are sharp, and range of the novels and styles is to be commended."—Deirdre Flynn, Mary Immaculate College

 "McGlynn identifies fascinating patterns in contemporary Irish fiction and persuasively connects these to the cultural logics of the time period.…This is a complex and challenging endeavor and McGlynn does it with a sophistication that is dizzyingly brilliant."—Claire Bracken, Union College